 Disclosure: I may earn money or products from companies mentioned in this post.
 I only recommend products and services I trust to serve you.
 Purchasing through an affiliate link comes at no extra cost to you.
 You can learn more here.

 Cucumbers are one of my favorite vegetables to grow in the garden for several reasons.
 First, I love to grow cucumbers because cucumbers are EASY to grow.
-(I have a several easy to grow vegetables on my list) They don’t require a lot so it makes them fun to grow.
+(I have a several easy to grow vegetables on my list) First, they don’t require a lot so it makes them fun to grow.
 Second, they’re prolific, you’re almost guaranteed to get a bumper crop harvest off of them.
 Third, fresh cucumbers are delicious.
-And fourth, Pickles…. need I say more?
+Fourth, Pickles…. need I say more?
 I’m ready to tell you exactly how to grow cucumbers.

 Without further ado, let’s get down to how it’s done.

 How to Grow Cucumbers

 You’ll need to decide if you want to start seeds and transplant or just direct sow in the ground.
 We prefer to direct sow cucumbers because cucumbers don’t do well with root disturbance for transplanting.
 Peat pots are a good option if you want to start seeds indoor to get a jump start on the season because they can be planted straight in the ground without messing with the roots of the plant.

 Plant seeds 6″ apart and thin to 12″ apart after first true leaves appear for vining cucumber varieties, for bush cucumber varieties, thin to 18″-24″ apart.
 Transplants can be planted every 12″.

 Choose an area with full sun, they love the sun!
 Cucumbers also love water, and need to be kept moist.
 If your soil is dry past the first joint in your finger, you need to water your plants.